alovajs/alovajs.github.io/docs/tutorial/08-request-adapter/01-alova-mock.md

 ## Features

-- ✨Works seamlessly with alova
+- Works seamlessly with alova
-- ✨Arbitrary grouping of simulation requests to control global, group, and individual simulation interface enable and disable
+- Arbitrary grouping of simulation requests to control global, group, and individual simulation interface enable and disable
-- ✨Works with mockjs
+- Works with mockjs
-- ✨Do not pollute the production environment
+- Do not pollute the production environment

 ## Install